Moderate Muslim: Islamic Theological View

+Academic & Critical Views

 Moderate views, in the first sense, are widespread according to opinion polls.
 A majority in eleven Sunni Muslim countries is very negative towards the Islamic State.
 Moderate perceptions are especially common among Muslims in the Western world, such as Islam in Europe.
 Among American Muslims, 82 percent (2017) are concerned about Muslim global extremism, 81 percent believe that suicide bombing can never be justified, and 48 percent believe Muslim leaders have not done enough to prevent extremism (2011).

-Moderate Islamism

 Moderate Islam should not be confused with moderate Islamism.
 Before the 2008 Egypt election, the fundamentalist Muslim Brotherhood was described as moderate Islamists in comparison to the radical Islamists in the country's Salafist party.